yh2der/Arduino-smart-environment-control-system/README.md

 # Arduino Smart Environment Control System

 ## Project Overview
-This project implements an intelligent environment control system using Arduino, with a companion mobile app created using MIT App Inventor.
+This project implements an intelligent environment control system using Arduino for the turtle environment (but it could be transferred to any other environment), with a companion mobile app created using MIT App Inventor.
 It monitors temperature, humidity, and light intensity, and controls multiple lights and a heating mat either automatically or manually via Bluetooth.

 ## Hardware Requirements
 - Arduino board